This week I’m blessedly shutting down my screens (and microphone) and enjoying the time to savor the holidays with my family.

 On Christmas Day we’re doing our usual routine at home (cinnamon rolls, presents), then later in the day, we’re driving about 30 minutes away to my aunt and uncle’s house in the country for some laid-back hang-out time with my cousins, where we’ll most likely play board games and do a white elephant gift exchange.

 The next day we’re hosting some of our dear friends for our annual Christmas cookie exchange.
-(Thankfully, all these friends of ours are Anglican as well, so they get the whole twelve-days-of-Christmas gist.
+(Thankfully, all these friends of ours also get the whole twelve-days-of-Christmas gist.
 It’s just beginning!)

 The rest of the week… I’m not sure what we’re doing.
 But I do know we’ll love being home, hanging out all day in our jammies, going on walks (maybe a hike or two), and enjoying the fantastic weather this time of year here in Texas.